-A courier business makes money by providing a valuable service to customers.
-This service includes deliveries of goods, services, or food.
+A business in the courier industry makes money by providing a valuable service to customers.
+This service includes document delivery and deliveries of goods, services, or food.

 Short answer: yes.
 It is hard to start any business.
 What smart business people will tell you is that you want to do your research to get data and information.
 This will reduce the risks and difficulties associated with starting a business.

 Congratulations!
 You’re your own boss now!
 Did you think it would be easy?
 Sorry!
 There are lots of steps in the process.
-However, as is the case for most businesses (courier businesses, or otherwise), it’s certainly a worthwhile endeavor.
+However, as is the case for most businesses (courier service, or otherwise), it’s certainly a worthwhile endeavor.
 We hope you found this interesting and useful.
 As always, let us know if there’s anything we can do to help you.